Has the Future of Nursing Report Made a Difference?

 There are many professions that lend themselves to being a good mother.
 There are many interests, talents, and personalities that contribute to good mothering skills.
 Look at nature and you will see incredible maternal gifts in every species.

-Still, I can’t help but think that I have been a better mother because I am a nurse and that my children have benefited […]
+Still, I can’t help but think that I have been a better mother because I am a nurse and that my children have benefited in […]

 2016-11-21T13:01:41-05:00December 4th, 2015|career, narratives, Nursing, nursing perspective|3 Comments